glongrais/Dog_vs_Cat_twitter_bot/README.md

 ## Contributions

 Contributions are welcome!
 If you find any issues or want to add features, feel free to open a pull request.
+Please have a look at the [contributions rules](CONTRIBUTING.md)

 ## License